Jonaheln/configure-ad/README.md

 - Step 2 Create a Domain Admin user within the domain
 - Step 3 Join Client-1 to your domain (mydomain.com)
 - Step 4 Setup Remote Desktop for non-administrative users on Client-1
-- Step 5 Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Step 5 Create additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>